 Teri is based in Endicott, NY.
-She is a member of the Waterman Conservation Education Center board of directors working to promote environmental awareness through education.
+Having served on the board of the Waterman Conservation Education Center board of directors, Teri is the program originator and lead instructor of the Waterman Natural History Through the Lens (NHTL) program working to promote environmental awareness through education.
 She has been published in Birdwatching Magazine, Wild Planet Photo Magazine, the North American Nature Photography Association (NANPA) Expressions Journal and Wildlife Photographic magazine.

 Pictured above: Teri’s makeshift photography blind at Brick Pond